Abigail/Abigail.github.io/Src/Trapped/octopus.md

 #### Square

-After bouncing around for the first couple of steps, all squares the %%PIECE%% vists on the two main diagonals.
+After bouncing around for the first couple of steps, all squares the %%PIECE%% vists are on the two main diagonals.
 This makes it an escaping piece, but one which escapes in multiple directions; a feat not many pieces share.
 The %%PIECE%% uses a 20 step loop (5 revolutions around